CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/interface-design-manager.md

 ---

-## Activating the option
+## Activating the Option

-To create and assign templates, go to Custom Configuration, Manager tab, and check the Enable Workflow Designer Manager checkbox.
+To create and assign templates, go to [Custom Configuration](../../../custom-configuration/overview.md), Manager tab, and check the Enable Workflow Designer Manager checkbox.

-## Creating a template
+## Creating a Template

 Clicking Load Designer leads to the Select Template form.
 Choose a template on the left side of the form and click Delete to delete it or Load to open it.